MicrosoftDocs/ai-builder/ai-builder-docs/prediction-use.md

 ---
 title: Use your prediction model -  AI Builder | Microsoft Docs
-description: Describes how to run yor model.
+description: Describes how to run your model.
 Provides information about the schedule feature, which allows you to automatically retrain and run your prediction model at the cadence you choose.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps